elpeyotl/nuxtNetlify/content/blog/2021-12-12-radiated-voyagers-club-flexi-recording-session-vol-3.md

 title: "Radiated Voyagers Club: Flexi Recording Session Vol. 3"
 date: 2021-12-10T16:26:36.958Z
 description: They did it again!
-The Flexi Recording Session present themselves for the third time, this year, four years after the very first edition, «Drop That Needle Down» in 2017 and its follow up, «Hybrid Beast» in 2019.
+The Flexi Recording Session present themselves for the third time this year, four years after the very first edition, «Drop That Needle Down» in 2017 and its follow up, «Hybrid Beast» in 2019.
 thumbnail: /img/zeichenfläche-frs.png
 artist: Flexi Recording Session Vol. 3